vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 While it wouldn't be prudent to document all of the active measures, they also include:

-- Preventing unnecessary external access to systems provider firewalls, and limiting communication between internal systems only to ports and systems required for functionality.
+- Preventing unnecessary external access to systems through OS and service provider firewalls, and limiting communication between internal systems only to ports and systems required for functionality.
-- Using a web application firewall (WAF) on ingress nodes, and leveraging threat intelligence providers to block access from known bad actors.
+- Using a web application firewall (WAF) on Nginx nodes, and leveraging threat intelligence providers to block access from known bad actors.
 - Using updated versions from trusted sources of the base operating system, libraries and applications.
 - Requiring TLS connections to all public facing elements, deprecating insecure ciphers, and using TLS and/or private networks for communication between internal systems.

+### Certificates

+We use Sectigo as our primary certificate authority, with the exception of our docs.vmst.io which uses a certificate issued by Cloudflare.